Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 We join Robbert when he writes in his README file: “In the future we hope to expand this library with an XSLT transformation based processing.
 Unfortunately XSLT transformations require an XSLT processor, which is currently not available in Python for XSLT >= 2.0.”

-There are other people who would like to validate XML using Schematron in Python without Java.
+There are other people who would like to validate XML using Schematron in Python without needing a Java machine.